-There is no question I’m asked more than some variant of “how do you find the time to read so much?” or “how can I find time to read?”
+There is no question I’m asked more than “how do you find the time to read so much?” or “how can I find time to read?”

 Everyone looks at my reading list and assumes that I either have no life or speed read.

 When I tell people I do have a life and I don’t speed read the question becomes: what’s your secret?

 Well, there is no secret.
 Finding time to read boils down to choices.

 On a good week, I can read 3-5 books.
 Sometimes fewer.
 I’m an average reader, likely within one standard deviation in terms of speed and retention.
 In short, I’m no different than you when it comes to how fast I read.

 On the other hand, I can cruise through something like Fate of the States in an afternoon.

 When reading, I generally take notes.
 I’m underlining, synthesizing, asking questions, and relating concepts from other things I’ve read.
 I use a hybrid of the how to read system developed by Mortimer Adler.